Skip to content

 Pachacútec was the ninth Sapa Inca.
-His name roughly translates to "he who transforms the world."
+His name roughly means "he who changes the world."
 Perusina and Perusino discover why he is one of the most important rulers in Inca history and how Cusco became a great empire.

 Who was Pachacútec?

 Pachacútec was one of the most famous Inca rulers.
 Before him, Cusco was important, but the empire was not yet as large as it later became.
-A new era began under Pachacútec.
+Under Pachacútec, a new era began.

 He is considered a ruler who planned, organized, and changed a great deal.
-He didn't just think about one single place, but about how many regions could be connected.
+He didn't just think about a single place, but about how many regions could be connected.

 Pachacútec had Cusco reorganized and expanded.
 The city became even more important for administration, religion, and power.
 From here, roads, granaries, fields, and new territories were organized.

-For Perusino, this initially sounds like a gigantic construction site.
-But Perusina quickly realizes that when many people live together, there is a need for rules, roads, supplies, and good planning.
+To Perusino, this initially sounds like a huge construction site.
+But Perusina quickly realizes: When many people live together, rules, paths, supplies, and good planning are needed.

-That's exactly why Pachacútec is so well suited for a children's page: he shows that history isn't just about battles, but also about ideas, work, and decisions.
+That's exactly why Pachacútec fits so well on a children's page: He shows that history is not just about battles, but also about ideas, work, and decisions.

 Under Pachacútec, the power of the Incas grew significantly.
-Many territories were connected to Cusco.
-Roads, messengers, storehouses, and good administration were crucial for this.
+Many territories were connected with Cusco.
+Roads, messengers, storehouses, and good administration were important for this.

 The Inca Empire was called Tawantinsuyu.
 It consisted of four large parts.
 Cusco was the center from which much was organized.